 Another Trip In The Tanger Time Machine

 Seeking Alpha contributor Brad Thomas, operator of the Intelligent REIT Investor Marketplace service, is an expert on REITs as well as a compelling writer.
-Below, we're going to borrow his "Tanger Time Machine" to play devil's advocate on his strong buy recommendation on Tanger Factory Outlets (SKT).
+Below, we're going to borrow his "Tanger Time Machine" to play devil's advocate on his strong buy recommendation on Tanger Factory Outlet (SKT).

 Still photo from The Time Machine (2002) via Neofilm.